CanarysAutomations/User-Contribution-Activity/README.md

 ## How It Works

-- Reads organization names, inactivity threshold, and authentication details from environment variables.
+- Reads organization names, inactivity threshold, and authentication details from GitHub Action inputs, which are passed to the script as environment variables internally.
 - Retrieves all members of each configured GitHub organization.
 - Fetches all non-fork repositories within the organization.
 - Enumerates all branches for each repository.